semgrep/semgrep-docs/docs/semgrep-secrets/conceptual-overview.md

 1. The post-processor detects the service, such as Slack or AWS, that the secret is used for.
 2. If the post-processor does not support the service that the secret is used for, Semgrep notes that there is **No validator** for the secret.
 3. If the validator can detect the service, Semgrep performs an API call.
 The following outcomes can occur:
-	1. If the API call returns an HTTP response of 200 or similar, then the finding's validation state is **confirmed valid**.
+	1. **Confirmed valid:** Semgrep made an HTTP request using the secret and it returned an HTTP status code of 200 or similar **and** some indication of valid access.
+For example, a service can include a `"message": "ok"`.
-	2. If the API call returns an HTTP response of 403 or similar, then the finding's validation state is **confirmed invalid**.
+    2. **Confirmed invalid:** Semgrep made an HTTP request using the secret and it returned an HTTP status code of 401 or similar.
-	3. If the API call returns an HTTP response of 500 or similar, or some other error occurred, then Semgrep notes that a **validation error** has occurred.
+    3. **Validation error:** Semgrep made an HTTP request using the secret, but the either the network request could not be made, a timeout occurred, or the HTTP status code returned a different HTTP status code.
+In this case, the Semgrep Team recommends manually reviewing the finding.

 All findings, whether they are validated, with validation errors, invalid, or valid, appear in Semgrep Cloud Platform.